yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-clusters.md

 - Automated and on-demand backups
 - Create as many as you need

-If you haven't already provided payment information, you'll need to add it before you can create a paid cluster.
+If you haven't already provided payment information, you'll need to add it before you can create a standard cluster.

 ![Add Cluster Wizard - Select Type](/images/yb-cloud/cloud-addcluster1-type.png)